 Anthropic and OpenAI both dropped major announcements today.
 Claude Opus 4.6 is Anthropic’s new flagship model, and the upgrades go beyond the usual “it’s smarter” claims.

 I’ve been using Claude daily for close to a year.
-Here’s what actually matters in this release.
+So I want to walk through what actually changed and why it matters.

 Agent Teams: Claude Opus 4.6 Splits the Work